rikulo/eul/README.md

       </body>
     </html>

-##Advantages
+##Pros and Cons

+###Pros

 * The user interface can be defined easily in a similar manner to HTML pages.
-* The content can be indexed by search engines.
 * MVC/MVP and data-binding for improving the separation of view, model and controller.
+* The content can be indexed by search engines if you embed it as HTML fragment.
 * Ready for MVVM design pattern.

+##Cons

+* It is interpreted at run time, so the performance is a bit slower and the tree shaking of dart2js might not work as effective as expressing UI in Dart or in [UXL](https://github.com/rikulo/rikulo-uxl).

 ##Notes to Contributors